- March was the first month of the old Roman Calendar.

 - March has 31 days.

-- Coup d’etat occurred on March 2, 1962 using the pretext that “the Union of Burma was falling into an abyss”.
-The 17-man Revolutionary Council took over.
+The Council used the pretext that “the Union of Burma was falling into an abyss”.

 We were in the midst of taking our HSF (High School Final) examination when the coup took place.
 Armored cars and security were everywhere.